What does a Sales Assistant do?

 Sales Assistant Job Description Sample

 We are seeking a dynamic and customer-focused Sales Assistant to join our team.
-The ideal candidate will have excellent communication skills and a passion for sales.
-They will be responsible for assisting customers, promoting products, and achieving sales targets.
+The ideal candidate will be responsible for providing excellent customer service, promoting products, and achieving sales targets.

 Responsibilities: